 Added regulation is seen poorly by the entrepreneurs.
 Presently, businesses regularly get in touch with the federal regulators and comply with the rules prudently.
 This way they find out lucrative and innovative ways to curtail their regulatory burdens.
 Furthermore, a high permanent cost is attached to the regulatory compliance and often, results in smaller businesses having a tough time, financially, to continue with the same.
 It is particularly applicable for business ventures that are relatively nascent.

-In order to resolve this logjam, Executive Vice President of the Financial Service Forum, John Dearie has put forth some of his suggestions for the Congress These budding entrepreneurial ventures should be asked to follow only the essential product safety, environmental and worker protection regulations.
+In order to resolve this logjam, Executive Vice President of the Financial Service Forum, John Dearie has put forth some of his suggestions for the Congress to work on limiting the number of rules that would stand as applicable for those ventures that are less than six years old.
+These budding entrepreneurial ventures should be asked to follow only the essential product safety, environmental and worker protection regulations.
 This would provide the cash strapped greenhorn entrepreneurs a much needed financial cushion to offset any kind of economic disaster.

 In this case, a young business regulatory exemption will always be a welcome relief for the entrepreneurs who are somehow struggling and are under severe stress to make their ideas click, and to get their businesses up and running.
 Due to such a rule, a continuous barrage of federal laws in the future will not deter any budding entrepreneur to take the plunge.